Part 6: Subliminal Stone

 "Yeah," Kiko answered.
 "It's a common place for those who flee Drogonaaz to head."

-She nodded slightly, "I figured.
+"I figured.
 The entire planet is quite vulgar."

 I didn't know what they were talking about so I asked, "What kind of planet is it?"